101 Cooking For Two

 Pro Tips

-3. While mixing by hand is possible, the stand mixer earns it's kept in a recipe like this.
+3. While mixing by hand is possible, the stand mixer earns its place in a recipe like this.
 If you must do this by hand, knead for at least 5 minutes.

-4. "Proof" the yeast to be sure the yeast is good and distribute it through the dough better.
+4. "Proof" the yeast to ensure it is good and distribute it through the dough better.

-5. If you keep your home cool, you will need to use a slightly warmed oven to rise the dough.
-This must be kept warm—this is the most common issue with failure.
+5. If you keep your home cool, you will need to use a slightly warmed oven to raise the dough.
+This must be kept warm—this is the most common failure issue.
 If you are having issues, stop looking at the clock and go by the amount of rise.

-6. Good at room temperature for a few days but there is no preservative so they will mold fast.
+6. They’ll keep at room temperature for a few days.
+Without preservatives, they mold quickly.

 To adjust the recipe size: